DSCI-310-2023/dsci-310-group-09/team-contract.md

 # Teamwork Contract

 Goals:
-- Be able to create a reproducible GitHub repo
+- Be able to create a reproducible project with Docker container
 - Create trustworthy and reproducible workflows that allow for easy collaboration.
 - Produce a great reproducible project with the skills learned in class

 Skills we want to develop:
 - Become proficient with Git
-- Understand how to navigate
+- Understand how to navigate Github
 - Interpersonal skills through collaboration with team
 - Being able to pull requests and review teammates’ work, proofreading